Sunday, January 16, 2022

 Other Concurrent Fellowship Support and Combination of Awards

-If a Katharine McCormick Postdoctoral Fellow receives another fellowship award from Stanford or from an outside agency, the Office of Postdoctoral Affairs must be notified.
-If the two awards combined do not exceed the total support committed to the scholar as part of the terms of appointment, the Katharine McCormick Fellowship may be retained.
-If the two awards combined exceed the agreed-upon support for the scholar at the time of reviewing the Katharine McCormick Fellowship application, the Katharine McCormick Fellowship award should be adjusted accordingly, up to a complete forfeiture of the award.
-The Fellowship Committee expects postdoctoral recipients of the award and their faculty mentors to report in writing the receipt of additional external support to the scholar during the award period or towards the same research proposal or conference trip via e-mail to the Office of Postdoctoral Affairs.
+If a Fellow receives another fellowship, OPA must be notified.
+If the two awards combined do not exceed the total support committed to the scholar as part of the terms of appointment, the McCormick Fellowship may be retained.
+If the two awards combined exceed the agreed-upon support for the scholar at the time of reviewing the application, the McCormick award is adjusted accordingly, up to a complete forfeiture of the award.
+The committee expects postdoc recipients and faculty mentors to report to OPA, in writing, additional external support during the award period or towards the same research proposal or conference trip.